cbarkinozer/Java/Spring/Spring.md

 **Designing REST APIs**:
 Decide the 3-letter abbreviations of the tables and attributes inside them.
 Packages are created with the same name.
 Inside each of these 3-letter abbrevation named packages, create dao, dto, entity, service( and entityservice in service), controller, converter, enums packages.

+In controller, there can be only 1 HTTP method type (get,put,delete etc.) method in a path.

 **Java Reflection**:  A feature that provides the opportunity to examine and direct the runtime behavior of applications running in the JVM.